noahgibbs/rails/guides/source/deploy_performance_tuning.md

 * Whether to use Puma, the default application server
 * How to configure important performance settings for Puma
+* How to begin performance testing your application settings

 More information about how to configure your application can be found in the [Configuration Guide](configuring.html).